 And then last month, working on a module of a leadership programme with Ivy House, We were teaching early-career leaders that we are totally in control of our own thoughts and experiences (we can’t control events but we certainly can control our responses), that we can learn ways to get out of ‘thought spirals’ and giving them focused and personal feedback on their impact.
 In other words, really up close and personal working which required a lot of revealing-of-self from the facilitators as well as participants.
 They were amazed that ‘self’ was part of leadership and asked, with a sense of naughtiness and permission-seeking and also real excitement. and possibility …’Really, we can talk about who we are, legitimately, as part of leadership development?’
 Yes, totally, we said.

 I keep seeing this theme in my work and it’s bothering me.
 Drawing on recent experiences of coaching and facilitating leadership development, how come someone (of course, a composite of different someones)…

 • is so focused on delivering the tasks that he gets hardened to the feelings of the people involved and around him – and actually says to me he doesn’t much care how they feel as long as the job gets done

-• says that feelings have no place in the workplace
+• says that feelings and emotions have no place in the workplace

 • says that giving people encouragement and appreciation leads to complacency